daronphang/programming-resources/golang/databases/overview.md

-## Database/SQL
+## Database

 To access databases in Golang, use sql.DB.
-It is an abstraction of the interface and existence of a database, which might be varied as a local file, accessed through a network onnection, or in-memory and in-process.
+It is an abstraction of the interface and existence of a database, which might be varied as a local file, accessed through a network connection, or in-memory and in-process.

 The abstraction is designed to keep you from worrying about how to manage concurrent access to the underlying database.
 Once it is not in use anymore, it is returned to the available pool.
 One consequence is that **if you fail to release connections back to the pool, can cause sql.DB to open a lot of connections and limiting resources i.e. too many open connections, network ports, file handlers, etc.**